Voyage (band): Overview

-In their home country, France, they were successful in the nightclubs of Paris, and featured on radio and television promoting their songs, but they ranked only three singles, "From East To West" peaked at #20 on May 26, 1978, then "Souvenirs" peaked at No. 53 on January 12, 1979, and "Tahiti - Tahiti" peaked at No. 43 on May 5, 1979.
+In their home country, France, they were successful in the nightclubs of Paris, and featured on radio and television promoting their songs, but they ranked only three singles: "From East to West" peaked at #20 on May 26, 1978, then "Souvenirs" peaked at No. 53 on January 12, 1979, and "Tahiti, Tahiti" peaked at No. 43 on May 5, 1979.
 However, the four musicians couldn't replicate their successful French record sales in the United States.
-The songs "I Don't Want To Fall In Love Again" in 1980 and "Let's Get Started" in 1982 failed to chart.
+The songs "I Don't Want to Fall in Love Again" in 1980 and "Let's Get Started" in 1982 failed to chart.
 As disco waned, they turned to making albums with a more mainstream pop sound.

+In Netherlands the single "Discotch" was released in 1981; this was a compilation remix of four numbers ("Tahiti, Tahiti", "Latin Odyssey", "Bayou Village", "Scotch Machine"), made by Dutch DJ Eric Benjamin.
+The single peaked at No. 18 on June 27, 1981 in the Dutch Top 40 and stayed 9 weeks in the charts.

-After Voyage, the group members worked separately with a number of singers, including Françoise Hardy, Alain Chamfort, Mylène Farmer, Guesch Patti, Jean-Louis Murat.
-Pezin worked on the French movie soundtrack Betty Blue in 1986 and produced a French hit "Caressé Mwen" sung by Marijosé Alie in 1987.
-Sauveur Mallia worked on several movies soundtracks like Moonstruck with Cher in 1987, Breakfast of Champions with Bruce Willis in 1999, and was involved in other projects with Chantereau and Dahan.
+After Voyage, the group members worked separately with a number of singers, including Françoise Hardy, Alain Chamfort, Mylène Farmer, Guesch Patti, and Jean-Louis Murat.
+Pezin worked on the French movie soundtrack Betty Blue in 1986 and produced a French hit, "Caressé Mwen", sung by Marijosé Alie, in 1987.
+Sauveur Mallia worked on several movies soundtracks, like Moonstruck, with Cher, in 1987; Breakfast of Champions, with Bruce Willis, in 1999; and was involved in other projects with Chantereau and Dahan.